One of the most common complaints I hear is:

-The one thing people are most surprised about when they go to a hearing is that the lawyer does not do all of the talking.
+The one thing people are most surprised about when they go to their Social Security disability hearing is that the lawyer does not do all of the talking.
 In fact, it is the claimant (aka “you”) who has to answer the Judge’s questions.
-I hear a lot of questions and comments about this.
+I hear a lot of questions and comments about this:

 I went to my hearing and my lawyer sat there like a bump on a log.

 Why am I paying a lawyer, if I have to answer all of the questions?

 What do you mean, I have to talk at the hearing; isn’t that what the lawyer is there for?

 Well, one possibility is the company you hired outsourced the hearing to another lawyer at the last minute.

 However, generally the reason is hearings are not negotiations; hearings are a mini-trail.
 If you have seen Boston Legal, or any legal show on tv, you have seen the difference.

 At the negotiation scene the two lawyers sit across the table from each other, trading barbs and telling their client not to say anything without the lawyer’s say so.
 Then at the trial, the client gets on the witness stand and has to answer the two attorneys’ questions.